Alva-Theaters/Sorcerer/maintenance/DEVELOPERS.md

 80/20:
 ------
 A lot of softwares try to design for 100% of use cases.
 They end up creating a product that is good for everyone but is not great for anyone.
 Sorcerer is instead designed only for the 80% of use cases.
 For example, it is limited in the parameter types supported.
-It doesn't do any of the advanced, neweer effects that all the super fancy lights can do nowadays.
+It doesn't do any of the advanced, newer effects that all the super fancy lights can do nowadays.
 That's because adding those controls would make the interface too complicated for 80% of users.

 Sorcerer is designed to be extremely amazing for the 80%.
 It's okay if it's nightmare fuel for the 20%.
 I would rather make an extraordinary product for 20 people than make a mediocre product for everyone.